 - CSUMB Emergency Response Guide: Provides detailed information on response procedures for a large variety of incidents that may occur on campus.

 - Emergency Procedures Brochure: Provides brief information on the more likely incidents to affect the campus.

 - Active Shooter Response Protocol: Provides detailed information on response to an active shooter on campus.
 Included are procedures for evacuations, sheltering-in-place, and lockdowns.
-Additional training can be accessed through Skillport(Search for _Active Shooter_).
+Additional training can be accessed through SumTotal (search for Active Shooter).
 Visit the Active Shooter Preparedness page for more information.